Saddle Up: What Kind of Bike Is Best for Lower Back Pain?

 Are Hybrid Bikes Better for Your Back?

 Yes, hybrid bikes can be better for your back.
-Hybrid bikes are designed with an upright riding position, which helps to reduce strain on your back, wrists, and neck, compared to the more aggressive riding position of a road bike.
+They are designed with an upright riding position, which helps to reduce strain on your back, wrists, and neck, compared to the more aggressive riding position of a road bike.

 What Type of Bike Is Most Comfortable?